jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-Additionally you can return a promise from completion, you can use Promise.resolve, but more useful is if you have your completion on the server:
+Additionally, you can return a promise from completion; you can use `Promise.resolve()`, but what is more useful is if you make the completion on the server:

 ```javascript
 $('body').terminal(function(command) {